isomerpages/moe-xinminsec/_all-announcements/School Canteen Advertisement.md

 **Application Procedure**
 <br>
 1.Download and complete the application form.
-You may also request for a hardcopy from the School’s General Office.
+You may also request for a hardcopy from the School’s General Office.<br>
 [Application Form](/files/Announcements/School%20Canteen%20Advertisement/application%20form-%20bf7%20(2018).pdf)